Claves: Son, God, G-d, Dios, D-s, Di-s, Do-s,

 raising the dead.
 It was not the intention of Jesus to give signs.
 The

-Pharisees began to question him, seeking of him a sign from heaven, tempting
+Pharisees began to question him, seeking of him a sign from heaven,

 him.
 And he sighed deeply in his spirit saying, "Why doth this generation

 seek after a sign?
-Verily I say unto you, there shall no sign be given unto
+Verily I say unto you, there shall no sign be given

 this generation," (Mark 8.10,11).
 And again Jesus pointed in one of his

-parables that signs will not help, but only the Torah can save for "if they
+parables that signs will not help, but only the Torah can save for "if

 hear not Moses and the prophets, neither will they be persuaded though one